himanshusinghpatel998/Air_Traffic_Controller/README.md

  ###  Initial Inputs (Start)

   The process begins with the system receiving inputs from two different sources, depending on whether the aircraft is landing or taking off.
- Simultaneously, weather conditions are monitored to ensure it is safe for either Flight Detection using Radar
+  Flight Detection using Radar
   Once a flight is detected, the system receives data from multiple sensors aboard the plane, such as  speed, range, height, fuel level, and emergency status.
    Weather data is also gathered from the ATC.